Cybersecurity Incident

 We retained a team of third-party cybersecurity experts to investigate the cause and extent of this incident, and have retained legal counsel to assist us in our response.
 Our investigation identified that some of the data we hold was impacted by this incident.
 We completed a thorough review of that information and identified those who could have been affected and the nature of the personal information involved.

 We understand you may have concerns.
 When the cyber incident was identified, we notified the public immediately and the Town launched an investigation to determine the cause and scope.
 Due to the nature and volume of information the Town is required to collect, this was a complex and time-consuming process.
-Now that effort is complete, individuals whose sensitive personal information was included in the compromised data and for whom the Town has sufficient contact information are being contacted by the Town of Huntsville directly.
+Once this effort was completed, individuals whose sensitive personal information was included in the compromised data and for whom the Town had sufficient contact information were contacted by the Town of Huntsville directly.

-Affected individuals for whom the Town has sufficient contact information will be notified what personal information was identified in the impacted data.
-Overall, the personal information involved in this incident varies by individual as the Town is required to collect a variety of personal information in relation to its various public services.
+Affected individuals for whom the Town had sufficient contact information were notified of what personal information was identified in the impacted data.
+Overall, the personal information involved in this incident varied by individual as the Town is required to collect a variety of personal information in relation to its various public services.
 Please note that the Town has taken steps to ensure that any personal information involved in this incident has been secured.
 To date, we have no evidence that your personal information has been further disclosed or misused for any fraudulent or malicious purposes.

 Please note that the Town has taken steps to ensure that any personal information involved in this incident has been secured.
 To date, we have no evidence that your personal information has been further disclosed or misused for any fraudulent or malicious purposes.